imixs/imixs-process-manager/README.md

 Imixs-Workflow is a human-centric workflow engine which means that each actor need to authenticate against the service to interact.

-The default setup of the Imixs Process Manager provides a set of predefined users which can be used for testing purpose.
-The test users are stored in a separate user and roles properties file named 'sampleapp-roles.roperties' and 'sampleapp-users.properties'.
-The property files are configured in a file based security domain within the server configuration.
+The default setup of the *Imixs Process Manager* provides a set of predefined users which can be used for testing purpose.
+The test users are stored in a separate user and roles properties files.
 See the following list of predefined test user accounts:

 | User    | Role                   | Password |
 |---------|------------------------|----------|